USACE-Cloud-Compute/cloudcompute/docs/PAYLOAD.md

 Outputs are identical to inputs but describe the data sources for exporting data out of the plugin.  the object format is identical to input.

 ## Actions
 Actions are an array of commands that a plugin will perform.  these are analagous to command line switches and allow a single plugin to perform multiple tasks.  for example a RAS plugin might have an action for running a geometry preprocessor, a second action for running the model, and a third action for exporting gridded output.
 The array of actions will be run in sequence and there is no limit on the number of actions that can be included in a payload.
 Each action in the array can include a private set of input/output options.
-This includes attributes, stores, inputs, and outputs
+This includes attributes, stores, inputs, and outputs.

+Actions have two unique attributes
+ - type: This is the type of action and is what the plugin uses to determine the internal action to run
+ - description: This is the description of the action being run

 sample payload
 ```json